-Video - how to make it
+Video - how to make them

 - Dip the cut halloumi slices in flour, then dip it ino the eggwash and finally in the breadcrumbs.
-Ensure they are evenly coated - lay them on a plate lined with baking paper and place them in the fridge for half an hour.
+Ensure they are evenly coated - lay them on a tray lined with baking paper and place them in the fridge for half an hour.

-- Construct your burger by adding some aioli, the shredded cabbage, tomatoes, fried halloumi cheese and aioli.
+- Construct your burger by adding some aioli, the shredded cabbage, tomatoes, fried halloumi cheese and more aioli.

 - When you shred the cabbage add some salt and a squeeze of lemon - to give it a bit of a zing!